-- 1/8 inch (0.125"; 3.18mm) SAE 4130 alloy steel - 1/4 inch (0.250"; 6.35mm) mild steel plate - 1⁄4 inch (0.250"; 6.35mm) aluminum alloy - SFI or NHRA approved flexible shields - 2.
+- 1/8 in.
+(0.125"; 3.18 mm) SAE 4130 alloy steel - 1⁄4 in.
+(0.250"; 6.35 mm) mild steel plate - 1/4 in.
+(0.250"; 6.35 mm) aluminum alloy - · SFI or NHRA approved flexible shields - 2.
 Master Switch: All cars shall be equipped with a master switch easily accessible from outside the car.
 Club Racing Spec Racer Ford vehicles shall be wired per RFSRII.
 The master switch shall be installed directly in either battery cable and shall cut all electrical circuits but not an on-board fire system if so equipped.
-It shall be clearly marked by the international marking of a spark in a blue triangle and mounted in a standard location.
+It shall be clearly marked by the international marking of a spark in a blue triangle and mount-ed in a standard location.
 OFF position shall be clearly indicated at the master switch location.
 The standard locations shall be as follows: - a.
-Formula and Sports Racing Cars In proximity to the right-hand member of the roll bar but in a location so that it cannot be operated accidentally.
-It can be mounted on a bracket welded to the inside of the upright member or mounted so that the operating lever or knob is outside of the body panel immediately inboard of the upright member. - b.
-CLOSED SPORTS RACING CARS, PRODUCTION CARS, AND GT CARS In front of the windshield on either the cowl or on top of the fender, but close enough to the windshield to be accessible if the car is overturned.
+Formula and Sports Racing Cars: In proximity to the right-hand member of the roll bar but in a location so that it cannot be operated accidentally.
+It can be mounted on a bracket welded to the inside of the upright member or mounted so that the operating lever or knob is outside of the body panel immediately inboard of the upright member.

+- b.
+Closed Sports Racing Cars, Production Cars, and GT Cars: In front of the windshield on either the cowl or on top of the fender, but close enough to the windshield to be accessible if the car is overturned.
 Alternatively, it may be mounted below the center of the rear window or on a bracket welded, clamped or bolted to the roll cage or dash, easily accessible through the open window.
 (Drilling of holes in roll cage to attach the bracket is prohibited.) - c.
-OPEN PRODUCTION AND GT CARS May exercise a choice among the above locations. - 3.
-Driveshaft Hoop RWD DM and EM vehicles shall have a driveshaft hoop capable of preventing the shaft from entering the driver's compartment or damaging any fluid or electrical lines in the event of joint or shaft breakage.
-All cars in competition using open driveshafts must have a retainer loop with 360° of enclosure, 1⁄4 inch (0.250"; 6.35 mm) minimum thickness and 2.0" (50.8 mm) wide, or % inch (0.875") x 0.065" (22.23 mm x 1.65 mm) welded steel tubing, securely mounted and located so as to support and contain the driveshaft in event of U-joint failure.
+Open Production and GT Cars: May exercise a choice among the above locations. - 3.
+Driveshaft Hoop: RWD DM and EM vehicles shall have a drive-shaft hoop capable of preventing the shaft from entering the driver's compartment or damaging any fluid or electrical lines in the event of joint or shaft breakage.
+All cars in competition using open driveshafts must have a retainer loop with 360° of enclosure, 1⁄4 in.
+(0.250"; 6.35 mm) minimum thickness and 2.0 in.
+(50.8 mm) wide, or 1⁄3 in.
+(0.875") x 0.065" (22.23 mm x 1.65 mm) welded steel tubing, securely mounted and located so as to support and contain the driveshaft in event of U-joint failure.
 Vehicles that have a closed "tunnel" or other such structure which the driveshaft passes through such as the vehicle's frame, may be considered for an exemption from the SEB if that structure meets the criteria stated above.

-NOTE: DM and EM vehicles are exempt from the scattershield, driveshaft hoop, and Master Switch requirements if they are using DOT-approved tires.
+Note: DM and EM vehicles are exempt from the scattershield, drive-shaft hoop, and Master Switch requirements if they are using DOT-approved tires.